Step 1: Choose a Business Structure

 A DBA name is the only way for sole proprietorships and general partnerships to have a different business name.
 It’s also the easiest method for LLCs and corporations to follow because it allows them to avoid filing an amendment or complicating their business operations while enabling them to operate with brand names that don’t include the necessary LLC or Inc. suffix required in a legal name.

 If you want to change the legal name of your LLC or corporation, however, filing an amendment to the legal name of an existing business is your best option.
+New York provides a Certificate of Amendment form that applies solely to name changes.
 Here are links to forms for both options:

 Both must be submitted by mail to the New York State Department of State along with the $60 filing fee.